Azure/business-process-automation/README.md

 ## Prerequisities
 1. Github account
 2. Azure Command Line interface installed.
 The Azure Command-Line Interface (CLI) is a cross-platform command-line tool that can be installed locally on Windows computers.
 You can use the Azure CLI for Windows to connect to Azure and execute administrative commands on Azure resources.
+This accelerator uses Azure CLI to deploy a set of services provided by the templates within your cloned repo, in just a few lines of code.
 (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 3. Ensure your subscription has Microsoft.DocumentDB enabled
 To check: